M1 Garand Failure to Cycle

 The gas passageis a hole drilled in the barrel as shown below.
 The gas port’s function is to allow gas to flow into the gas cylinder; facilitating the cycling of the rifle.
 The dimension of this hole is important and should be checked prior to use.
 If the hole is plugged with carbon fouling then insufficient gas flow can lead to short stroking of the rifle.
 If the hole is too large, excessive pressures can develop causing damage to the op-rod or receiver heel.

 An easy way to inspect the gas port is to purchase two numbered drill bits from your local hardware store.
 You want to purchase a #47 and a #46 drill bits.
 These will become our GO and NO-GO gages respectively.

 The #47 drill bit should fit into the gas passage.
 If the gas port is plugged with fouling gently spin the drill bit with your fingers as you clean the port.
 DO NOT USE A POWER TOOL.
 After the port is clean, take the #46 drill bit and using the smooth end (not the drill end) verify that the drill bit will not fit into the gas port.

 5 Carbon in the Gas Cylinder:

-If too much accumulated deposits of carbon form in the gas cylinder, the rifle may short stroke.
+If too many accumulated deposits of carbon form in the gas cylinder, the rifle may short stroke.
 Remove the lock screw and remove the carbon with a soft brass screwdriver blade or a similar instrument.
 The gas cylinder lock may be removed and the screw reinserted in the gas cylinder. thread the screw in far enough to break loose the carbon.
 Exercise care not to cross the threads.
 The inside of the gas cylinder is to be thoroughly wiped clean and oiled.
 A few drops of oil placed between the rear gas cylinder lug and the operating rod, with the muzzle tipped down, will be sufficient.
 Manually actuate the operating rod through a few cycles to distribute the oil properly.

 6 Operating Rod Binding: